-- DO NOT allow anything to rest on the power cord.
-Locate the cinema projector where the cord cannot be abused by persons walking on it or objects rolling over it.
-Never operate the cinema projector if the power cable appears damaged in any way. - DO NOT overload power outlets and extension cords as this can result in fire or shock hazards. - Note that only qualified service technicians are permitted to open any enclosure on the product and only if the AC has been fully disconnected from the product.
+1) DO NOT allow anything to rest on the power cord.
+Locate the cinema projector where the cord cannot be damaged by people walking on it or by objects rolling over it.
+Never operate the cinema projector if the power cable appears damaged in any way.

+2) DO NOT overload power outlets and extension cords as this can result in fire or shock hazards.

+3) Note that only qualified service technicians are permitted to open any enclosure on the product and only if the AC has been fully disconnected from the product.